 The CFS recognizes the American Board of Forensic Professionals (ABFP) as its certifying board.
-The ABFP is the only national chiropractic organization which operates and administers board certification (300+ hours diplomate) and re-certification for forensic, impairment rating, and Department of Transportation (DOT) programs.
-The ABFP is a member of the National Organization for Competency Assurance (NOCA) and is progressing towards reaching a compliant status with the standards set forth by the National Commission for Certifying Agencies (NCCA) guidelines.
+The ABFP is the only national chiropractic organization which operates and administers board certification (300+ hours diplomate) and re-certification for forensic and impairment rating programs.
+The ABFP is progressing towards reaching a compliant status with the standards set forth by the National Commission for Certifying Agencies (NCCA) guidelines.

 Become a Member of CFS

 - Student Membership: FREE